thanks-cohn/comic_panel_extraction/README.md

  PHILOSOPHY
 ------------------------------------------------------------

-A comic page is not an image.
+A comic page is not just an image.

-It is an arrangement.
+It is a layout.

-Comica captures the arrangement.
+Comica captures the layout.

 ------------------------------------------------------------
  THE PROMISE
 ------------------------------------------------------------

 Right now:
-  → Reliable panel extraction
+  → Reliable comic panel extraction
-  → Clean structural outputs
+  → Clean segmentation outputs

 Next:
   → More robust layout handling
-  → Expanded control + tuning
+  → Expanded detection control
   → Deeper structural modeling

 Long term:
   → A foundation for comic-aware systems

 ------------------------------------------------------------
- POSSIBILITES
+ POSSIBILITIES
 ------------------------------------------------------------

-If you're working with comics as data, structure, or systems—
+If you're working with:

+  comic panel extraction
+  comic segmentation
+  comic datasets
+  comic layout systems

 this gives you something most tools don’t: